 U.S. Academic Triathlon is a five-person challenge for students grades 5 through 12.
 The Triathlon rewards strong performance in the areas of general intellect; specific academic abilities; leadership and psycho-social dynamics; visual and performing arts; and creative/productive thinking.

 Students have the chance to compete to be part of the USA Mathematical Olympiad (USAMO) or the American Invitational Mathematical Examination (AIME).
-The top 12 scoring students from across the nation are invited to the awards ceremony in Washington, DC.
-Then, 6 of the 12 students will compete in the International Mathematical Olympiad (IMO).
+The top 12 scoring students from across the nation are invited to the awards ceremony in Washington, D.C.
+Then, six of those 12 students compete in the International Mathematical Olympiad (IMO).

 American Model United Nations International (AMUN) strives to create a simulation of the United Nations which is as realistic as possible, while still allowing the fulfillment of the educational goals.
 In this, they continually seek to find new information about the United Nations, its member states and the topics discussed, in order to include this information in the simulations at every opportunity.